When it comes to photography, there are tons of places you can cut corners and save money.

 So that’s how I make sure that I never lose a photo again.

-I know a lot of this is seems quite expensive, but the great thing is that it can always be scaled up or down.
+I know a lot of this is seems quite expensive.
+But the great thing is that you can always scale it up or down.